Gremelody/intelligent-molecular-skeleton-design/README.md

 ---

-# 📦 Environment Setup & Reproducibility
+## 📦 Environment Setup & Reproducibility

 This section outlines the necessary dependencies and provides three distinct methods for environment setup.
 Please choose the one that best suits your needs.

+### 🐍 Python Version

+This project was developed and tested using **Python 3.10.18**.
+While it may work with other Python 3.10+ versions, using this specific version is recommended to maximize reproducibility.
+The configuration files provided in the options below will automatically install the correct Python version when using Conda.

+---

-## Core Dependencies
+### 📋 Core Dependencies

 While the full environment contains numerous packages, the core scientific computing and machine learning libraries used in this project are listed below.
 The exact versions are managed by the configuration files in the following sections.